All great changes are preceded by chaos.

 Looking back, I see that once I began to pause, I made much better decisions.
 I didn’t just react.
-I would write it through.
-I spoke with the right people.
+I would write it through by journaling.
+I could speak with the right people.
 (Fortunately, I have lots of coaching friends!)

 Were there times in your life where you would have benefited from a pause?
 Are you in the midst of that chaotic feeling of change now?
 How would it feel to pause?
 To step back and look at what is happening from a different viewpoint?

-Here’s what will turn your chaos into great change.
+Here’s what will turn your chaos into calm.

 Sometimes it helps to have someone to accompany you during a Pause.
 Someone on your side holding the light so you can see things clearer.
 A safe place to think out loud.
 To sort through the noise and, yes, the chaos.
 The tools to listen to yourself better and discern what is best for you.
 Because you are the one that knows best.

 This is what I do in my coaching practice.
 Want to learn more?
-Contact me for a 30-minute discovery call and let’s see what we can do together.
+Hit your Pause button and schedule a 30-minute discovery call and let’s see what we can do together.